Pierre Lapointe

 Pierre Lapointe (born 23 May 1981) is a Canadian singer-songwriter.
-His work largely follows in the tradition of French chanson, though he is influenced by modern pop music.
+His work largely follows the tradition of French chanson, though he is influenced by modern pop music.
 Defining himself as a "popular singer", he has built an egocentric persona of a dandy onstage, but says he does this mostly to deflect attention from himself.
 His records have found critical and commercial success in Canada.
-His regular tours in France ensured him a growing popularity as well as critical recognition.
+His regular tours in France ensured him growing popularity as well as critical recognition.

 Life and career

 Early life

 Pierre Lapointe was born in Alma, Quebec, and grew up in Gatineau.

 He began studying visual arts in 1999, but changed his program and started to take theatre courses at the Cégep de Saint-Hyacinthe.
 He left after a few months to focus on songwriting, but later returned to complete his studies in visual arts.
 While there, he entered a competition called Tout nouveau, tout show.
 Lapointe won the "Award for Songwriter-Performer of the Year" and the "Audience Award".
 He moved to Montreal and continued studying art at the Université du Québec à Montréal (UQAM).
 In September 2001, he came first in the songwriter category at the Festival international de la chanson de Granby.
 In November 2002, he held two critically acclaimed shows in Montreal.
 In December, he received a grant from the Conseil des arts et des lettres du Québec which allowed him to prepare his first commercial album.